Why Quantum, Why Now

 Real-time Quantum Error Correction, preserving quantum information for 2.7 times longer than previously possible.

-Quantum technologies that exploit principles of quantum physics are already in wide use today – the “atomic clocks” that are critical for GPS exploit the quantum properties of atoms, and magnetic resonance imaging (MRI) machines manipulate the quantum properties of atoms in our bodies.
+Quantum technologies that exploit principles of quantum physics are already in wide use today – the “atomic clocks” that are critical for GPS exploit the quantum properties of atoms, and MRI machines manipulate the quantum properties of atoms in our bodies.

 GPS could become much more precise and less vulnerable to disruption with land, sea and air applications.